-Definition of plagiarism: Plagiarism occurs whenever a person attempts to pass off as his or her own work, either verbally or in writing, the words and ideas of others.
+Plagiarism occurs whenever a person attempts to pass off their work, either verbally or in writing, the words and ideas of others.
 Plagiarism most often occurs in projects that require independent preparation (outside of class); although it can occur in essay examinations, this is not generally the case.
 Plagiarism can be either inadvertent (a failure to understand the responsibility for acknowledgment or the means by which acknowledgment should be made) or willful (with a conscious intent to deceive).

-Definition of cheating and dry-labbing: Cheating is any academic activity in which the student submits for grade or credit work that is not his or her own and/or work that has not been done within the structure and context established by the assignment.
+Cheating is any academic activity in which the student submits for grade or credit work that is not his or her own and/or work that has not been done within the structure and context established by the assignment.
 Students may plagiarize in a variety of ways: copying another student's homework, copying answers from another student's test, bringing unauthorized notes or materials to an exam, copying another student's lab notes, or making up fictitious lab results (also known as "dry-labbing").
 Students who provide assistance to other students on exams are also guilty of cheating.
 All cheating is regarded as willful deception.